quintel/documentation/docs/api/inputs.md

 Endpoints which provide information about inputs will return the following information:

 * `default` - The initial value of the input in a blank scenario.
 If the scenario is [based on parent scenario](https://docs.energytransitionmodel.com/api/scenarios#create-a-scenario-based-on-another-scenario), this will be the value of the input in the parent.
+You can change this by supplying the [`defaults`](#specifying-the-defaults) parameter.
 * `disabled` - Indicates if the input is disabled; if so, a value may not be set.
 * `disabled_by` - Appears only when this input would be disabled if another has a value.
 * `max` - The maximum permitted value for the input.